Dimoks/mangetsu/README.md

 Mangetsu can be can also be built natively for Windows using the MINGW64 or UCRT64 environments of [the MSYS2 build platform](https://www.msys2.org/).
 If you aren't already set up, consider using UCRT64, which links against Microsoft's new, more consistent, and more standards conformant [Universal C Runtime](https://www.microsoft.com/en-us/download/details.aspx?id=48234), part of Windows 10 and above.

+First, download and run the MSYS2 installer from [their site](https://www.msys2.org/).
 After your initial setup, you will also need to install the following dependencies to build mangetsu:
 ```bash
 # ucrt64
 pacman -S git mingw-w64-ucrt-x86_64-gcc mingw-w64-ucrt-x86_64-gcc-libs mingw-w64-ucrt-x86_64-headers-git mingw-w64-ucrt-x86_64-winpthreads-git mingw-w64-ucrt-x86_64-cmake mingw-w64-ucrt-x86_64-pkgconf mingw-w64-ucrt-x86_64-openssl mingw-w64-ucrt-x86_64-zlib